 Career Services offers employers (primarily government employers) a payroll management service.
 This includes verifying student status, setting up payroll, and issuing bi-weekly paychecks to the student.
-UNL bills each agency quarterly for total intern earnings plus a ten percent processing fee.
+UNL bills each agency quarterly for total intern earnings plus a 20 percent processing fee.

 Before interns can be paid through this service, the following must be completed:

 - Payroll Documents

 - Intern's Weekly Time Sheet

 Employers will first establish an "umbrella" contract which authorizes Career Services to provide intern payroll services and sets forth general responsibilities and terms of the agreement between UNL and the agency.

 Students must be enrolled for at least one credit hour at UNL throughout the internship to be paid through student payroll.
 When a student has been selected for the internship, the student should contact Allison Wortmann (phone 402 472 3751, email firstname.lastname@example.org) to check eligibility to participate in the program and schedule an appointment to complete new hire paperwork.

 Staff will verify the student's enrollment at UNL.
 Social Security regulations waive taxing both student and employer as long as the student is enrolled full-time.
 UNL interns who graduate and are not continuing in a UNL graduate program lose their student status and are ineligible for internship payroll.
 Also, UNL graduate students may be ineligible for internship payroll if they are employed in a Graduate Assistantship at UNL.
 Check if your intern or a student you want to hire as an intern falls into one of these categories.